Mobile Care Services Discovery (mCSD)

 For guidance on handling challenges regarding the representation of names across multiple languages and in different cultures, refer to the ITI TF-2: 3.24.5.2.3.1.
 This section in the ITI Technical Framework describes the use of the language tag as documented in IETF RFC1766 and the HL7 XCN name data type.

-All referenced terminologies from a Care Services Selective Supplier or Care Services Update Supplier may be pre-coordinated or they may be resolvable from one or more terminology services.
+All referenced terminologies from a Directory may be pre-coordinated or they may be resolvable from one or more terminology services.
 Though it is out of scope of the mCSD Profile to define the means of interacting with a terminology service, this could be provided, for example, through the Sharing Valuesets, Codes, and Maps (SVCM) Profile.

 This section provides guidance for populating and using Endpoint resources in an mCSD directory to enable electronic communication, for example defining local points of connectivity within a community, or defining a Health Information Exchange (HIE) that allows multiple communities to interoperate.